-This apparent contradiction in the literature can be partly resolved by the fact that migration impacts are not uniform over time.
-There are indications that the initial effect of migration on agricultural productivity might indeed have been negative, because of an acute lack of family labor.
-This sometimes went along with a relative degradation of the agricultural infrastructure and irrigation systems.
+This apparent contradiction in the literature can be partly resolved by comprehending that migration impacts are not uniform across time and space.
+There are indications that the initial effect of migration on agricultural productivity might indeed have been negative, because of an acute lack of family labour.
+This sometimes went along with a relative degradation of the agricultural infrastructure and in particular if irrigation systems.
 However, in the longer term, and after an adjustment process, this agricultural decline has often been reversed through agricultural investments made possible by the inflow of remittances (De Haas, 2001).
-While current migrant households sometimes de-intensify agriculture, return migrants play an innovative and production-increasing role in agriculture (Bencherifa, 1996, p.
+While current migrant households sometimes de-intensify agriculture, return migrants can play an innovative and production-increasing role in agriculture (Bencherifa, 1996, p.
 416-422; Bencherifa and Popp, 1990, p.
 97).

 This exemplifies the importance of inter-temporal dimensions in the assessment of migration impacts.
 A focus on short-term effects of international migration might therefore partly explain the overly pessimistic conclusions of prior research.
-A more fundamental weakness of the 'lost labor hypothesis' is, however, its ignorance of the possibility that the migrants' labor - if it creates absolute shortages at all - can be substituted by household members, sharecroppers, remunerated non-migrant or immigrant workers and, partially, mechanization.
-It seems that, after a period of decline and accommodation from subsistence, labor-intensive towards more capital-intensive forms of agriculture, such substitution is indeed occurring in several migrant-sending regions.
+A more fundamental weakness of the 'lost labour hypothesis' is, however, its ignorance of the possibility that the migrants' labour - if it creates absolute shortages at all - can be substituted by household members, sharecroppers, remunerated non-migrant or immigrant workers and, partially, mechanization.
+It seems that, after a period of decline and accommodation from subsistence, labour-intensive towards more capital-intensive forms of agriculture, such substitution is indeed occurring in several migrant-sending regions.
+A focus on short-term effects of international migration might thus have contributed to the pessimistic conclusions of much research.

-It should be emphasized, however, that migration does not automatically lead to agricultural development or other investments and, in fact, the impact of migration on agricultural development in Morocco is characterized by a high degree of spatial differentiation.
-Drawing on Bencherifa's (1991) seminal work, we can hypothesize the following patterns: Regions where arable land is relatively abundant and plot sizes large, where irrigation water is available in sufficient quantities and which are located near to roads and other public infrastructures, often attract investments of international migrants.
+It should be emphasized, however, that migration does not automatically lead to agricultural development or other investments and, in fact, the long-term impact of migration on agricultural development in Morocco is characterized by a high degree of spatial differentiation.
+Drawing on Bencherifa's (1991) seminal work, we can hypothesize the following patterns: Regions where arable land is relatively abundant and plot sizes large, where irrigation water is available in sufficient quantities and which are located near to roads and other public infrastructures, often attract investments of international migrants - and in fact of entrepreneurs in general.
 Where water availability is uncertain or costly and other decisive factors obstruct agricultural production and family life - such as uncertain land property rights, complex collective regulations concerning maintenance and water distribution, extremely small plot sizes - migrants tend to be far less inclined to invest in agriculture or might even partially withdraw from that sector (see also Bencherifa and Popp, 2000, pp. 141-3; De Haas, 2001).

-It is not uncommon for migrants originating from ecologically marginal areas (e.g., semi-arid mountains) to allocate agricultural investments in more favorable environments, such as more fertile coastal or alluvial plains.
-In oases, peasants prefer to localize new investments in desert areas outside the traditional oases, where land is abundantly available in contrast to the microscopic land tenure systems in the old oases, and where constraints arising from the complex and inflexible collective regulations concerning water distribution and maintenance of the agricultural infrastructure do not play a role (cf. Bencherifa, 1991, pp. 132-41; De Haas, 2003).
+It is not uncommon for migrants originating from ecologically marginal areas (e.g., semi-arid mountains or certain oases) to allocate agricultural investments in more favourable environments, such as more fertile coastal or alluvial plains.
+In oases, peasants prefer to localize new investments in desert areas outside the traditional oases, where land is abundantly available in contrast to the microscopic land tenure systems in the old oases, and where constraints arising from the complex and inflexible collective regulations concerning water distribution and maintenance of the agricultural infrastructure do not play a role (cf. Bencherifa, 1991, pp. 132-4l; De Haas, 2003).